Reviewing HeadHunter Group (HHR) and Its Rivals

 |2.35

-As a group, “Help supply services” companies have a potential upside of 15.02%.
-Given HeadHunter Group’s rivals higher probable upside, analysts plainly believe HeadHunter Group has less favorable growth aspects than its rivals.
+As a group, “Help supply services” companies have a potential upside of 10.01%.
+Given HeadHunter Group’s competitors higher probable upside, analysts plainly believe HeadHunter Group has less favorable growth aspects than its competitors.

 Summary

-HeadHunter Group rivals beat HeadHunter Group on 8 of the 12 factors compared.
+HeadHunter Group competitors beat HeadHunter Group on 8 of the 12 factors compared.

 About HeadHunter Group